jaspecla/AppGwFrontDoorDemo/README.md

 # App Gateway Front Door Demo

-* WARNING!
+## WARNING!
 PURPOSELY BUGGY CODE!
-FOR DEMO PURPOSES ONLY *
+FOR DEMO PURPOSES ONLY!

 This project is part of a demo of Azure Application Gateway and Azure Front Door.